AnuragGit26/FitTrackerAI/README.md

 3. Add exercises by searching and selecting from the library
 4. Log sets with reps and weight
 5. Complete sets and finish the workout

-### Viewing Muscle Recovery

-1. Navigate to the "Anatomy" tab
-2. View the 3D muscle map with color-coded recovery status
-3. Toggle between front and back views
-4. Click on muscles to see detailed recovery information

 ### Analytics